 This is probably the most important thing you can do; tell someone before you talk yourself out of it.
 They can support you, strengthen you, and listen to your fears.
 Having someone there is key to getting back on track.

 Use Your Mistake as Strength

-Relapse often happens during recovery; you can either embrace it as failure or use it as a tool for your sobriety.
-While shattering in the moment, if you recover from a relapse, it will give you strength that you might not have gained otherwise.
+Relapse often happens during recovery; you can either embrace it as a failure or use it as a tool for your sobriety.
+While shattering in the moment, if you recover from a relapse, it will give you the strength that you might not have gained otherwise.

 Create a Plan